-The ability to host a group is a trait that many Americans look for in a house.
-Having family and friends over for gatherings large or small plays an important role in the dynamic of many families, so it makes sense to ensure that remodeling projects in your home account for the need to accommodate the types of parties you like to hold.
+The ability to host groups is a trait that many Americans look for in a house.
+Having family and friends over for gatherings, large or small, plays an important role in the dynamic of many families, so it makes sense to ensure that remodeling projects in your home account for the need to accommodate the types of gatherings you like to hold.
 More than just knowing where to put your furniture, or making sure you have a stocked fridge, truly functional entertaining spaces that help to create traditions in the home start in the design and planning process.

 Open Floor Plans

-Perhaps the easiest way to achieve a party-friendly space is to open up the main floor or primary rooms of your home.
-Assess the barriers between the spaces people naturally congregate (the living room or kitchen) and the places you want them to feel welcome as well (the dining room or sunroom).
-The relationship between the kitchen and its surrounding rooms in particular is the bedrock of a functional entertaining space.
+Perhaps the easiest way to achieve a party-friendly space is to open up the main floor of your home.
+Assess the barriers between the spaces people naturally congregate within (typically the living room and kitchen) and the places you want them to feel welcome as well (such as the dining room or den).
+Easy access between the kitchen and its surrounding rooms in particular is the foundation of a functional entertaining space.
 Wide floor space in the kitchen, and options for seating that don't inhibit the host's workspace are essential.
 Window seats, islands with stools, even small sitting areas with comfortable chairs encourage gathering.
 Look for ways to open walls or widen doors to get views into other areas where children may gather when you are entertaining to keep them in eyesight but not underfoot.

 Maintain Some Privacy

 While opening things up is the best course of action for entertaining spaces, be sure to assess your family's individual needs for privacy, or for how comfortable the home will feel when no guests are over.
-Consider pocket doors to rooms that are generally cozier, and talk with your family about what rooms, if any, are off-limits when guests are over.
-Additionally, spaces you use for storage or utilities, like a mudroom, should be able to be closed off or, at the very least, not in direct view of the main gathering spaces.
+Consider pocket doors on the main floor if you want to easily fine tune which spaces are available or not, and talk with your family about what other rooms, if any, are off-limits when guests are over.
+Some spaces, such as a home office, dressing room, mudroom, or nursery, should be easily closed off or given limited access to maintain your family's privacy and safety, especially if your guests are not close friends or family.

 Go Where the Square Footage Is

-If you prefer to keep the main floor of your home less open, take a look at the spaces available in your home.
-In most homes, that will probably be the basement.
+If you prefer to keep the main floor of your home less open, take a look at the other spaces that might be available.
+In most homes, that will probably be the basement, but it could also be a bonus room or an exterior space.
 Lower Levels are ideal as party spaces because they aren't typically needed for main living space (though that can vary widely from family to family, house to house.)
-If you think a lower level remodel is ideal for creating entertainment space in your home, explore your options of an open space with zones for the activities you'd like to do with your guests.
+If you think a lower level remodel is ideal for creating entertainment space in your home, explore your options for creating an open space with zones for the activities you'd like to do with your guests.
 A home bar with plenty of seating is a classic solution for basement entertaining.
 Include lots of comfortable seating, and don't overlook how the basement is lit to ensure you create the right mood for your guests.

 Don't Completely Max Out Your Space

 It's a good idea to take time in the design process to check the ways people can get into and out of your home in case of emergency.
-If you have 50 people in your open concept kitchen, and a fire starts on your stove, you don't want that whole group to have to rush through a single door to get to safety.
-Similarly, take a look at where your guests will likely enter, and be sure that the personal or private spaces you have aren't in those areas.
-Remember that interior space will only be able to hold so much, even people.
-Look for ways for people to move into other areas, or even outside in case claustrophobia kicks in.
-No matter how good your hor d'oeuvres are, people are more likely to remember whether they were uncomfortable or crowded the last time they were over.
+If you have 50 people in your open concept kitchen and a fire starts on your stove, you don't want that whole group to have to rush through a single small door to get to safety.
+Similarly, take a look at where your guests will likely enter, and be sure that there's enough room for greeting them and taking their coats, as well as a bit of space for them to transition smoothly into the party.
+Entries that bring your guests directly into the thick of your party can create confusion and overwhelm.
+Remember that interior space will only be able to hold so much, especially people.
+Look for ways for your guests to move into other areas, or even outside in case claustrophobia kicks in.
+No matter how good your hors d'oeuvres are, people are more likely to remember whether they were comfortable or not the last time they were over.